dozing-dong/Farm_Gear/README.md

 ## First Run Notes
 - The backend automatically applies EF Core migrations and seeds roles on startup.
-- The frontend installs dependencies (npm ci) in the container and starts the Vite dev server.
+- The frontend installs dependencies (npm ci) in the container and starts the Vite dev server over HTTPS when certs exist in `farmgear-app-frontend/certs` (created by `./setup.ps1`).
 - If you see certificate warnings in the browser, trust local dev certificates or proceed for local testing.

 ## Health Checks & Docs